-Acknowledge Where You’re Truly Starting and What Weaknesses Are Present
+Acknowledge Where You’re Truly Starting and What Weaknesses Are Present in your Fitness

 Many of us don’t like admitting our weaknesses.
 That’s the point of having a goal though isn’t it?
 To acknowledge a change needs to be made and that in some area you may have a weakness that you want to address.
 We also like to believe that we are starting out in a much better position than we really are.
-You know you want to get better, but you don’t want to admit exactly where you’re starting, or maybe you don’t know how.
+You know you want to get better, but you don’t want to admit exactly where you’re starting, or maybe you don’t know-how.

 What’s missed, however, is that you are probably tending to the weaknesses that you want to fix.
 Just as many of us, there are areas we may be weak that we don’t want to address because either we don’t know they exist, or we don’t want to admit they exist.
 What about you?

-Is there an area you may be weak that will impact your ability to reach your fullest potential?
+Is there an area you may be weak in that will impact your ability to reach your fullest potential?

-Whether it’s hating cardio, stretching, having a weakness for a good desert or a beer – if you don’t face it, it will impede your progress.
-These are typically areas we are aware of, but don’t want to acknowledge.
+Whether it’s hating cardio, stretching, having a weakness for a good dessert, or a beer – if you don’t face it, it will impede your progress.
+These are typically areas we are aware of but don’t want to acknowledge.
 These are the areas we should be prepared for and come up with a plan to beat, but when we don’t acknowledge the weakness, we lose the opportunity to get ahead of them.

 Why does this matter?
 Why do you need to address your weaknesses and obtain a clear picture of where you’re starting?

-If you don’t know where you’re starting, you won’t truly understand what you need get where you’re going.
+If you don’t know where you’re starting, you won’t truly understand what you need to get where you’re going.

-Having a goal, and a vision, of your best-self reaching your fullest potential is the first step.
+Having a goal, and a vision, of your best self reaching your fullest potential, is the first step.
 Next, you have to understand where “Point A” really is.
 If you can’t, you won’t be able to navigate the course effectively.